tomnelson/jungrapht-visualization/MouseGestures.md

  **Mouse Button One:**
 * press and drag to pan the graph visualization
 * CTRL+MouseButtonOne press over a Vertex or Edge to select a vertex or edge
-* SHIFT+CTRL+MouseButtonOne press to add another Vertex or Edge to the selection
+* SHIFT+CTRL+MouseButtonOne press to toggle the selection of a Vertex or Edge
 * CTRL+MouseButtonOne press not over a Vertex or Edge to clear selection

     **Rectangular Multi-Selection Mode (normal):**

 * CTRL+MouseButtonOne press and drag to define a rectangle.
 Vertices inside are selected.
 * SHIFT+CTRL+MouseButtonOne press and drag to define a rectangle.
-Vertices inside are added to the selection.
+Vertices inside have their selection state toggled.

     **Arbitrary Multi-Selection Mode:**

 * CTRL+MouseButtonOne press and drag to define an arbitrary shape.
 Vertices inside are selected.
 * SHIFT+CTRL+MouseButtonOne press and drag to define an arbitrary shape.
-Vertices inside are added to the selection.
+Vertices inside have their selection state toggled.
 * Arbitrary selection mode is selected with the property:

      `jungrapht.arbitraryShapeSelection=true`